bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This means that the web browser sends requests to the web server, and the web server sends back a response.

-Up to now, the main type of requests you\'ve been introduced to were for resources such as HTML documents, images, CSS files, and JavaScript files.
+Up to now, the main type of requests you&apos;ve been introduced to were for resources such as HTML documents, images, CSS files, and JavaScript files.